rstemmer/musicdb/README.md

 4. Open the WebUI in your browser and tag the albums with the genres you created.
 (Right click on the albums title in the Album View).
 Then the random song selection process can start working and stops printing warnings.

-Finally some helpful hints:
+Some helpful hints:

 * For security reasons, MusicDB and MPD only accepts connections from localhost by default.
-Change the [:notebook: WebSocket address configuration](https://rstemmer.github.io/musicdb/build/html/basics/config.html#websocket) and MPDs `bind_to_address` configuration from `127.0.0.1` to `0.0.0.0` to access your music from anywhere.
+Change the [:notebook: WebSocket address configuration](https://rstemmer.github.io/musicdb/build/html/basics/config.html#websocket) and MPD's `bind_to_address` configuration from `127.0.0.1` to `0.0.0.0` to access your music from anywhere.
 * Don't be to specific with the genre tags.
 Tag albums beforehand and songs only when they are currently playing.
 * Set mood-flags only for the current playing song.
 * Check the [:notebook: Configuration of Randy](https://rstemmer.github.io/musicdb/build/html/basics/config.html#randy) to make sure the random song selection can work with your music collection.
 When you have a small music collection, decrease the blacklist sizes.